HasanAbdullozoda3663/StudyGuid-TJ/README.md

 # StudyGuid Tj 🎓🌍

-StudyGaid Tj is an educational web platform designed to assist both local and international students in exploring universities, faculties, and academic programs across Tajikistan.
+StudyGuid TJ is an educational web platform designed to assist both local and international students in exploring universities, faculties, and academic programs across Tajikistan.
 It bridges students with institutions through a multilingual, interactive, and informative interface.

 ## 🌟 Key Features